 Kitchen Baking Essentials: Tools To Bake Cookies:

-I love the cakey (is that even a word?) texture of these cookies.
+I love the sweet cake-like cookie texture of these cookies.
 They have the slightest hint of anise flavor which is not too overpowering.
-If you are not a fan of anise flavoring, then try using almond flavoring
+If you are not a fan of anise flavoring, then try using almond flavoring instead.
+They are equally delicious!

 I can’t believe Christmas is almost here.
 How are you coming with all of your holiday preparations?
 Enjoy the season….and these Italian Christmas Cookies too!